The Highlight effect is used to call attention to the target element by changing its background color.

 Without any options, the background color of the element will change to yellow, and then, throughout the course of the effect duration, morph back into the original background color.

-This effect has following parameters in addition to common parameters.
+This effect has the following parameters in addition to the common parameters.